samjones00/docs/docs/_documentation/ztest.md

 **20kb .zip** - a tiny payload that's viable to download the latest app each on each run, removing the pain & friction to distribute updates as everyone's already running the latest version every time it's run.

-Should you need to (e.g. large Sharp App or github.com is down) you can run your previously locally cached App using `run`, e.g:
+Should you need to (e.g. large Sharp App or github.com is down) you can run your previously locally cached App using `run`:

     $ app run sharpdata